Customer Experience

 Managing your page on online review sites is like being a fly-on-the-wall.
 You have a massive advantage and an enormous responsibility.

+While Yelp review filtering can help tackle inauthentic and often times negative reviews, you can still be proactive by responding to the remaining ones.
 The key to responding to negative reviews is to acknowledge the reviewer’s experience and offer a proactive solution.

 Patrick Kirchen, owner of Crossings in South Pasadena, California, says in an article in FSR Magazine, “I never respond publically on Yelp,” Kirchen says.
 “I only respond to negative reviews, and out of 380 total reviews, I’ve probably responded to 20.
 I don’t offer free dinners or anything.
 I just apologize and say I’d love for them to give us another chance.
 I invite them to email and discuss their issue, but I’ve never gotten an email.”